 The two methods below differ only slightly, in the method of defining field positions.
 Using the first method, you visually place vertical lines between fields.
 This method is simple and allows you to visualize the data.
 But, if your record is large, or has many numeric fields in a row, you may get lost in the record.
 Method 2 specifies the starting position and length of every field, in an import specification table.
-While you can't see the data while you are defining the fields, this method is less prone to position errors in large layouts.
+While you can't see the data as you are defining the fields, this method is less prone to position errors in large layouts.
 These methods work in Access 97 and Access 2000; earlier versions of Access use different import methods.

-| 1. | Make sure your fixed-width file has a .TXT or .ASC extension, and that records are terminated with CR, LF, or CR-LF. |
+1. | Make sure your fixed-width file has a .TXT or .ASC extension, and that records are terminated with CR, LF, or CR-LF. |

-| 2. | Start Access. |
+2. | Start Access. |

-| 3. | Open (or create) the database you want to create the table in. |
+3. | Open (or create) the database you want to create the table in. |

-File, Get external data, Import...
+4. | Click File, Get external data, Import...

 The "Import" box should open. |

-| 5. | At the bottom of the Import box, under "Files of type:" select "Text Files" |
+5. | At the bottom of the Import box, under "Files of type:" select "Text Files" |

-| 6. | Locate the file you want to import and click on it. |
+6. | Locate the file you want to import and click on it. |

-| 7. | Click the "Import"
+7. | Click the "Import" button.

 The "Import Text Wizard" window should open. |

-| 8. | Make sure "Fixed Width" is checked. |
+8. | Make sure "Fixed Width" is checked. |

-| 9. | Press "Next>"
+9. | Press "Next>"

 The Wizard will attempt to determine your field breaks, and will likely get many wrong. |

-for the fixed field file, put a field break (a line) between fields.
+10. | Using your layout for the fixed field file, put a field break (a line) between fields.

 To ADD a field break line, click between the fields.
 To MOVE a field break line, click on it and drag it.
 To DELETE a field break line, double click it. |

-| 11. | Double check to make sure you haven't missed any field delimiters, then click "Next>" |
+11. | Double check to make sure you have defined all the fields, then click "Next>" |

-| 12. | For the prompt "Where would you like to store your data?" check "In a new table." |
+12. | For the prompt "Where would you like to store your data?" check "In a new table." |

-| 13. | Click "Next>" |
+13. | Click "Next>" |

-for every field in the table:
+14. | Repeat the following for every field in the table:

 Click on the heading (Field1, Field2, etc.) at the top of each field to select that field.
 In the "Field Options" area, type the field name and select the field type (see the notes below).
 If you do NOT want to import this field, check the "Do not import field" box |

-| 15. | Click "Next>" |
+15. | Click "Next>" |

-| 16. | Choose the field that is your primary key.
+16. | Choose the field that is your primary key.
 Or let Access assign a new field as a primary key.
 If you don't need to relate this to another file, select "No primary key" |

-| 17. | Click the "Advanced..." button. |
+17. | Click the "Advanced..." button. |

-| 18. | Select the proper
+18. | Select the proper "Date order"

 Check or un-check "Four digit years" as appropriate.
 Check or un-check "Leading zeros in dates" as appropriate.
 Type the "Date delimiter".
 If your data has no delimiters, delete the / so the box is blank.
 This is a good place to double check your definition against your layout, and mark fields to skip. |

-sure the import specification is correct, select "Save as..." and save
+19. | When you are sure the import specification is correct, select "Save as..." and save the import specification for later use.

 (If you need to import this file again, you can come to this point and click on "Specs..." to load the import specification.)
 When you are done, click OK to return to the "Import text Wizard" box. |

-| 20. | Type the name of the new table you want to create. |
+20. | Type the name of the new table you want to create. |

-| 21. | Click "Finish" and the file will start importing. |
+21. | Click "Finish" and the file will start importing. |

-that appears when the import is done.
-If there were import errors
+22. | Read the message that appears when the import is done.
+If there were import errors it will tell you where they are listed.

 Open and inspect that file for import errors. |